core-wg/resource-directory/draft-ietf-core-resource-directory.md

     <t>Changes from -02 to -03:
       <list>
-        <t>o Changed the end-point name back to a single registration parameter ep= and removed the h= and ins= parameters.</t>
+        <t>o Changed the endpoint name back to a single registration parameter ep= and removed the h= and ins= parameters.</t>
         <t>o Updated REST interface descriptions to use RFC6570 URI Template format.</t>
         <t>o Introduced an improved RD Lookup design as its own function set.</t>
         <t>o Improved the security considerations section.</t>